© Serpentine North Gallery

 One of the most influential artists of our time, David Hockney invites viewers to slow down and notice the extraordinary within the everyday in his first exhibition at Serpentine.
 Created specifically for this presentation, Hockney’s new paintings extend his lifelong fascination with the act of looking, affirming his belief that simple beauty is worth celebrating.
 The exhibition is conceived in close collaboration with the artist and brings Hockney’s celebrated ninety-metre-...

-Read more at Serpentine North Gallery →The Guardian
+Read more at Serpentine North Gallery →Critic Reviews (4)

 Ben Eastham